AlferovKirill/Classic-Pong/README.md

-# Classic-Pong
 <h1 align="center">Classic-Pong 🕹</h1>
-🕹 This is my first game on Unity2D.
-It is a classic pong from 70's. <br><br>
+This is my first game on Unity2D.
+It is a classic pong from 70's.
 All mechanics, sprites and etc, except music, are made by myself.
 Because of extortionate developer-contributions from corporations, I post this game here.
 <br><br>
 📌 Adaptive interface<br>
 📌 Cross-platform